TheChymera/chymeric_tutorials/source/_posts/2014-09-22-remote-octopress-blogging.markdown

 With the advent of [increasing](http://upload.wikimedia.org/wikipedia/commons/8/86/Usage_share_of_web_browsers_%28Source_StatCounter%29.svg) smartphone and tablet based internet usage, authors in general and bloggers in particular adapt their habits to write and publish on the go.
 Most modern content management systems provide ample possibilities for mobile publishing - static site generators, however, typically do not.

-This is mainly a consequence of the infrastructure requirements that static site generation places on a system (in case of Octopress these being at least [Ruby](http://en.wikipedia.org/wiki/Ruby_(programming_language)) and a number of Ruby gems - possibly also Git), and the fact that most mobile platforms cannot yet meet them.
+This is a consequence of the infrastructure requirements that static site generation places on a system (in case of Octopress these being at least [Ruby](http://en.wikipedia.org/wiki/Ruby_(programming_language)) and a number of Ruby gems - possibly also Git), and the fact that most mobile platforms cannot yet meet them.
 The different paradigm of static site publishing thus also mandates a different approach to remote blogging.
 Here we present a 2-element (sync & [inotify](http://en.wikipedia.org/wiki/Inotify)-triggered scripts) automatic solution for remote Octopress blogging, and a short section on remote content authoring (sans publication) via [GitHub](http://en.wikipedia.org/wiki/GitHub).